 Fiery Redhead: Though less violent tempered than most girls of this trope, Kuroko still has the melodramatic and passionate personality that's typical of it.

-Forgets About Her Powers: Despite her often ingenious uses of her power, she sure gets punched in the face a lot for someone who can teleport instantly.
+Forgot About His Powers: Despite her often ingenious uses of her power, she sure gets punched in the face a lot for someone who can teleport instantly.
 Justified by the fact that teleportation relies in incredibly complex 11th-dimension calculations, which isn't an option when faced with situations requiring instinct and reflexes.

 Friend to All Children: Kuroko shows a surprisingly kind and soft-hearted side towards small children; she is a strict yet attentive and loving big-sister to any child under her charge.